mootools/mootools-core/Docs/Utilities/Swiff.md

 ###	Returns:

-* (number) A number representing the (major) flash version installed, or 0 if no player is installed.
+* (number) A number representing the (major) Flash version installed, or 0 if no player is installed.

 ###	Example: